lukehinds/gotroot.github.io/_posts/2017-01-26-tripleo-security-hardening.markdown

       order  : 2
 {% endhighlight %}

-A full example of auditd rules can be found [here](https://raw.githubusercontent.com/openstack/tripleo-heat-templates/afdc138987db8246be1f3a0948967f10c3011bb8/environments/auditd.yaml)
+A full example of audit rules that can be set using Tripleo can be found [here](https://raw.githubusercontent.com/openstack/tripleo-heat-templates/afdc138987db8246be1f3a0948967f10c3011bb8/environments/auditd.yaml)